olsonadr/chatroom-spike/README.md

 A simple Socket.io chat module with PostgreSQL database user authentication for use in larger social media website project

+# NOTE
+THIS BRANCH DOES NOT AUTHENTICATE USERS OR INTERFACE WITH A DATABASE.
+ANY LOGIN INFORMATION ON THE LOGIN PAGE WILL ALLOW YOU THROUGH TO THE CHAT PAGE.

 ## Dependencies
 - node.js >= v13.9.0
 - [PostgreSQL](https://www.postgresql.org/ "PostgreSQL Homepage") >= v12